ISO 13485 Certification for Medical Devices

 Risk Management (Aligned with ISO 14971)

-Medical device manufacturers must implement risk management across the product lifecycle.
+Medical device manufacturers must implement risk management throughout the product lifecycle.

 This includes: